 What About the Installation Process?

 Oil storage tanks should be installed by qualified professionals to ensure safe operation, reliable storage, and proper delivery of oil to the furnace.
 For indoor tanks, make sure there is enough room for the tank at the desired location.
 You should also make sure that the floor where the tank is installed is level and able to hold the weight of a full tank.
 When it comes to an outdoor tank installation, pick a location that is flat, and preferably out of the way of play areas for children or pets.
 The installation process is generally quick and easy, lasting maybe several hours.
 Heating oil prices are usually a concern for families.
-Not to worry, as we have the best oil at the best prices.
+Not to worry, as discount-fuel.com has the best oil at the best prices.